Angus G. Wynne: Real-estate development: 1946-1958

-In January 1956, it was announced New York based firm Webb & Knapp, Inc. a group of Dallas investors, Angus Wynne, Jr. and his uncle Toddie Lee Wynne's new company Great Southwest Corporation, were to develop a $500 Million industrial park on U.S. Route 80.
+In January 1956, it was announced New York based firm Webb & Knapp, Inc. a group of Dallas investors, Angus Wynne, Jr. and his uncle Toddie Lee Wynne's new company Great Southwest Corporation, were to develop a $500 million industrial park on U.S. Route 80.
 The partnership bought Paul Waggoner's ranch which was located between Dallas and Fort Worth.
 The first payment of $500,000 was presented to Waggoner with Angus Wynne's signature on the cashier's check.
-The industrial park was expected to employee 100,000 people.
+The industrial park was expected to employ 100,000 people.
 In July, it was announced Nelson, Laurance, David, Winthrop, and John D. Rockefeller III would join the Wynnes, and Webb & Knapp in developing the industrial park.

 Milton L. Stern from Toronto and Dallas, along with his company Texas Industrial Ventures, attempted to sue all involved with the proposed industrial park.
-Stern claimed the men stole his idea, and after 12 days of arguments Judge Paul Peurifoy rejected the $300 Million lawsuit, though held that Texas Industrial Ventures was entitled to repurchase with 60-days from Webb & Knapp six tracks of land involved for $18,000.
+Stern claimed the men stole his idea, and after 12 days of arguments Judge Paul Peurifoy rejected the $300 million lawsuit, though held that Texas Industrial Ventures was entitled to repurchase with 60-days from Webb & Knapp six tracks of land involved for $18,000.

-Construction on the first warehouse to make up the Great Southwest Industrial District commenced in 1956.
-In November 1956, Wynne was pushing for a Private railway to be constructed for the new development.
+Construction on the first warehouse to make up the Great Southwest Industrial District began in 1956.
+In November 1956, Wynne was pushing for a private railway to be constructed for the new development.
 He said, "We felt that multiple rail service is so desirable for our tenants that, should it become necessary, we should provide it through a privately operated truck line railroad."
 Construction continued through in 1957, and in June 1958 the Interstate Commerce Commission gave Wynne and the Great Southwest Corp permission to build its railroad.
 Great Southwest Corporation established Great Southwest Railroad, Inc., for its construction.
 The new line was built between the Industrial District connecting to the Texas and Pacific Railway and the Chicago, Rock Island and Pacific Railroad.

-Despite the addition of the new railroad, the Industrial Park struggled to succeed in selling retail and warehouse space to prospective businesses.
+Despite the addition of the new railroad, the industrial park struggled to succeed in selling retail and warehouse space to prospective businesses.
 In response Wynne conceived the idea of a nearby sports complex to draw in customers.
 In April 1958, Great Southwest Corporation, of which Wynne was the president, Rockefeller Center, Inc., and Webb & Knapp presented to the public a large expansion that would feature a sports complex with a rifle range, driving range, bowling alley, and a theme park dubbed "Southwestland."